Rangers hand Flyers seventh straight loss - NewsBreak

 Rangers goaltender Igor Shesterkin made 26 saves.

-Oskar Lindblom and Cam York scored one goal each for the slumping Flyers, who lost their seventh in a row.
+Oskar Lindblom and Cam York scored one goal each for the slumping Flyers, who lost their seventh in a row (0-5-2).

 Flyers goaltender Carter Hart stopped 24 shots.